tofuengine/tofu/CODING_STYLE.md

 ## Pre-increments/post-increments

-The pre-/post-increment operators are permitted and suggested, as long as the are used for some real shortcut/benefit in the code without adding unnecessary complexity.
+The pre-/post-increment operators are permitted and suggested, as long as the are used for some real shortcut/benefit in the code without adding unnecessary complexity or (indirectly) obfuscating the code.

 That is, the are to be used in any idiomatic form like when pre-incrementing the index variable int he third part of loop